-In this particular case, the women have exposed instance of blatant corruption in construction of toilets in the State.
+In this particular case, the women have exposed an instance of blatant corruption in the construction of toilets in the State.
 Two women had gained approval from Janpad for construction of toilets under the campaign in 2015-16.
 When construction work didn’t begin after a year of approval, the woman approached the panchayat to inquire about the status.

 The women were told that the construction of toilets has been completed long ago.
 In papers, the toilets was already built and given to the women.
 An RTI activist obtained information regarding the construction of toilets in the area and he was shocked to read the reply, which confirmed release and expenditure of construction of the toilet.

 The activist exposed this cheap act of corruption in which toilets were only built “on paper and not on the ground”.